What is a Stranger?

-We all teach our children to never talk to strangers, but do your children fully understand exactly what a stranger is?
-Your children most likely envision a stranger as someone who provokes a sense of fear upon sight.
+We all teach our children to never talk to strangers.
+Do your children understand exactly what a stranger is?
+Children envision a stranger as someone who provokes a sense of fear upon sight.
 People with a kind-looking appearance, such as grandmotherly figures or well-dressed men, may not trigger every child's instincts to steer clear of people they do not know.

 - Show your children a series of photographs or create a slideshow on your computer.
 Have them identify which individuals are strangers and which are trusted family members.